FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/CFTR_messages.md

          <td><p>Explanation</p>         </td>
          <td><p>When processing
-an ACT or INACT command, no transfer in the 'D' state and with DIAGI=430 for ACT or in the 'C' state for INACT was found in the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> catalog for the partner(s) designated by &amp;part.</p>         </td>
+an ACT or INACT command, no transfer in the 'D' state and with DIAGI=430 for ACT or in the 'C' state for INACT was found in the {{< TransferCFT/componentshortname  >}} catalog for the partner(s) designated by &amp;part.</p>         </td>
       </tr>
       <tr>